zkLinkProtocol/zklink-docs/docs/Technology/About-Security.md

 - chain interoperation is complicated and unforeseeable.
 With the help of zero-knowledge technology, zkLink simplifies the process to a degree that everyone can understand and supervise it.

 - Less is more.
-The conciseness of POW has made today's Bitcoin
+The conciseness of POW has made today's Bitcoin.